My doctor has recommended that I get a rolling walker, there’s so many choices, how do I get the right one for me?

 Three wheeled rollators are handy for the more mobile person that just needs help with balancing and not necessarily needs to sit down.
 These are great for tight spaces in older homes where the halls and doorways are more narrow.
 They come with a handy pouch in the middle to store keys, a cellphone or a small bag of groceries.

 Four wheeled rollators are the more commonly used type of mobility device.
 These have a seat that typically comes with a pouch below to store a purse or your everyday accessories.
 The four wheels give you stability from front to back.
-The seat, which is not designed for prolonged use but to give you a quick breather when your out running errands or waiting in line.
+The seat, which is not designed for prolonged use but to give you a quick breather when you are out running errands or waiting in line.

 How do I know which one is the RIGHT ONE for ME?